Trimming the Tree

 Trimming the Tree is a Mannheim Steamroller album of Christmas music, released in 2007.
 It is a compilation album, having copyrights listed as 2001, 2002, 2005 and 2007.
-Although released by American Gramaphone as its other albums have been, the album was exclusive to Lowe's, a major home-improvement retailer in the United States It was packaged in shrink wrap (but in separate jewel cases) as a two-disc set, along with Christmas Extraordinaire.
+Although released by Chip Davis' American Gramaphone label, the album was available exclusively through Lowe's, a major home-improvement retailer in the United States It was packaged in shrink wrap (but in separate jewel cases) as a two-disc set, along with Christmas Extraordinaire.
 It is the third such compilation (after 2005 and 2006) in the Lowe's series, the fourth was Morning Frost in 2008.